Jordan Abdull: Hull FC

+Hull KR (loan)

-He spend with 2017 season on loan with Hull Kingston Rovers in the Kingstone Press Championship.
+He spent with 2017 season on loan with Hull Kingston Rovers in the Kingstone Press Championship.

+London Broncos

 Abdull joined the London Broncos for an undisclosed fee ahead of the 2019 Super League season.

+Hull KR

 In round 3 of the 2021 Super League season, he kicked the winning field goal as Hull Kingston Rovers beat Huddersfield 25–24.

 On 24 July 2021, Abdull scored two tries and kicked five goals in Hull KR's 32–30 defeat against Catalans Dragons.

 On 24 September 2021, the day after being shortlisted for the Super League Man of Steel award, Abdull scored a try, two conversions, a penalty, and a drop goal, being named the Man of the Match, in Hull KR's shock 19–0 away win against Warrington, to earn a place in the Super League Play-Off semi-final at Catalans Dragons.
 Abdull played a total of 13 games for Hull KR in the 2021 Super League season including the club's 28–10 semi-final loss against the Catalans Dragons.

 On 20 October 2021 Abdull was selected for his England debut against France.
 On 12 May 2022, Abdull was ruled out for the remainder of the 2022 Super League season with a ligament tear.

+After a good start to the 2023 Super League season, it was announced on 4 May 2023 that Abdull had been ruled out for an indefinite period after tearing his quad muscle.

+Abdull played 14 games for Hull Kingston Rovers in the 2023 Super League season as the club finished fourth on the table and qualified for the playoffs.
+He played in the clubs semi-final loss against Wigan.

+Catalans Dragons (loan)

+In January 2024, it was announced that Abdull would join Catalans Dragons on a season-long loan deal.

+In June 2024, Abdull signed a three-year deal to join Hull F.C. ahead of the 2025 Super League season.

+Widnes Vikings

+On 24 September 2025 it was reported that he had signed for Widnes Vikings in the RFL Championship on a 1-year deal.